 A night of good sleep is absolutely essential.
 I bought a memory foam mattress pad to add extra comfort to the van’s original twin sized mattress.
 It has been the best addition I have made to the van.
 I sleep like a baby (a good set of earplugs also helps).

 While I’m driving the van, the alternator charges an external battery through an inverter.
-This means I have power to charge my devices, play music, and light the inside of the van without drawing power from the car’s main battery.
+This means I have the power to charge my devices, play music, and light the inside of the van without drawing power from the car’s main battery.

-Eventually I would love to move to a solar powered setup, which would allow me to have virtually unlimited energy on the road.
+Eventually, I would love to move to a solar-powered setup, which would allow me to have virtually unlimited energy on the road.